ninjapiratica/lti-13-platform/NP.Lti13Platform.DeepLinking/README.md

 app.UseLti13PlatformDeepLinking();
 ```

-## IDeepLinkingDataService
+## ILti13DeepLinkingDataService

-There is no default `IDeepLinkingDataService` implementation to allow each project to store the data how they see fit.
+There is no default `ILti13DeepLinkingDataService` implementation to allow each project to store the data how they see fit.

-The `IDeepLinkingDataService` interface is used to manage the persistance of resource links and other content items.
+The `ILti13DeepLinkingDataService` interface is used to manage the persistance of resource links and other content items.

 All of the internal services are transient and therefore the data service may be added at any scope (Transient, Scoped, Singleton).